Medical Review Process

-- suspend your driving privilege;
+- Suspend your driving privilege;

-- restrict your driving privilege;
+- Restrict your driving privilege;

-- require you to complete a driver evaluation; or
+- Require you to complete a driver evaluation; or

-- require you to submit periodic medical and/or vision reports
+- Require you to submit periodic medical and/or vision reports

-For persons required to submit a periodic medical and/or vision report, DMV will send you a reminder letter approximately 60 days prior to the due date.
+If you are required to submit a periodic medical and/or vision report, DMV will send you a reminder letter approximately 60 days prior to the due date.